ComplexSecurity/knowledge-base/docs/security/whitelists.md

 Whitelists are commonly used for input validation.
 Web applications compare user inputs against a list of safe characters, strings, or patterns, accepting only those that are explicitly allowed.

-Unlike [[Blacklists|blacklisting]], which attempts to enumerate all potentially harmful inputs (a near-impossible task), whitelisting ensures that only known-safe inputs are accepted.
+Unlike [Blacklists|blacklisting](), which attempts to enumerate all potentially harmful inputs (a near-impossible task), whitelisting ensures that only known-safe inputs are accepted.
 This reduces the risk of security bypasses due to unforeseen attack vectors.

 Examples of whitelisting include allowing only alphanumeric characters in a user ID field, permitting specific file types in upload forms, or enabling only certain HTML tags in text inputs.